adamiser/WebScraping/README.md

 # WebScraping - UN Population Data

-The blog post featuring the work here is found [at this link](https://adamiser.github.io/stat386-projects/).
+The blog posts featuring the work in this repository are found [at this link](https://adamiser.github.io/stat386-projects/).

 This Github repo explores the collection of data from [this website](https://population.un.org/dataportal).